zsiki/ls/doc/source/usersguide.rst

    :scale: 80 %
    :align: center

    *(21.)
-Traverse Calculation - Link traverse*
+Network adjustment*

-The result list of the adjustment is very long consult the GNU Game documentation for further details.
+The result list of the adjustment is very long.
+Consult the GNU Gama documentation for further details.

 Coordinate transformation
 :::::::::::::::::::::::::